Cook has 2 TDs as Vikings get 1st win, 31-23 over Texans

 Adam Thielen had eight receptions for 114 yards and a TD for the Vikings, and rookie Justin Jefferson had four catches for 103 yards, his second straight 100-yard receiving game.

-After struggling to move the ball in the first half, the Texans opened the third quarter with a 73-yard drive capped by a 24-yard TD reception by Fuller that cut the lead to 17-13.
+The Texans opened the third quarter with a 73-yard drive capped by a 24-yard TD reception by Fuller that cut the lead to 17-13.

 The Vikings missed a 55-yard field goal attempt on their next possession before Watson and Fuller hooked up again.
 Fuller made a 43-yard reception to get the Texans to the 8-yard line, but Houston settled for a 25-yard field goal to get within 17-16.

 Thielen’s 9-yard catch with 41 seconds left in the third quarter made it 24-16.
-Jefferson had a 23-yard reception and Kyle Rudolph grabbed one for 19 yards to power that drive.

 A 15-yard run by Cook gave the Vikings a first down at the 4, but he was shaken up on the play and went to the sideline.
 Mattison ran untouched for a 4-yard touchdown to extend the lead to 31-16 with 10:50 to go.

-Cook’s first touchdown on a 5-yard run gave the Vikings a 7-0 lead with 5:05 left in the first quarter.
+Cook’s first touchdown on a 5-yard run gave the Vikings a 7-0 lead in the first quarter.

 DeAndre Carter fumbled a punt return later in the quarter and it was recovered by the Vikings.
-Minnesota added a 31-yard field goal on the ensuing drive to make it 10-0.

-The Texans cut the lead to a touchdown on a 50-yard field goal midway through the second quarter.
+Minnesota added a 31-yard field goal to make it 10-0 and a field goal by Houston midway through the second quarter cut the lead to a touchdown.

 Cook shed three defenders before stiff-arming Vernon Hargreaves just before he crossed the goal line on a 7-yard run that extended the lead to 17-3 with 1:53 left before halftime.

-Following the hit on Akins by Smith, Houston had a first down at the 10-yard line but settled for a 28-yard field goal as many in the crowd of 12,102 booed loudly.
+Houston had a first down at the 10-yard line just before halftime but settled for a 28-yard field goal as many in the crowd of 12,102 booed loudly.

 The Texans welcomed fans on Sunday in a limited capacity after not allowing any at their home opener two weeks ago.